eosnetworkfoundation/grant-framework/applications/ssi-toolkit-verifiable-credentials.md

 | 3. | Implementation of W3C Vrifiable Condition | This will require us to create a plug-in to the verifiable credential library so that it can support the W3C verifiable conditions Standard as part of the Antelope DID - allowing the VC to be signed by any permission inside an Antelope account. |
 | 4. | Implementation of issue() function | We will implement the issue() function that signs a VC with the chosen permission of the Antelope account.
 It can be signed by one key, several keys, or a delegated permission. |

+**Definition of done for issue()**

+- [ ] the issued VC contains a proof object that complies to the W3C standard
+- [ ] this object contains a valid signature that encapsulates the data from the VC
+- [ ] 2x unit test showing the above two tasks

 ### Milestone 2 Verifiable Credential verify()

 - **Estimated Duration:** 1 month